-David Vaughan and his team at the Mote Tropical Research Laboratory in Summerland Key, Florida are concentrating on how to get the damm things to grow faster.
-Normally coral takes about two years to evolve from golf ball size to baseball size.
-At which point it can be sub-divided into two or three additional pieces.
-But can this time intensive process be speeded-up?
+David Vaughan and his team at the Mote Tropical Research Laboratory in Summerland Key, Florida are concentrating on how to get the coral to grow faster.
+Normally, coral takes about two years to evolve from golf ball size to baseball size.
+At which point it can be sub-divided into two or three additional pieces with the technique used at Mote.
+But can this time-intensive process be sped up?

-In 2009 Vaughn discovered a method that greatly increased the coral growth rate, by fifty-fold!!
-Now instead of taking six years to produce 600 corals of a size sufficient for transplanting on a reef, they can now grow 1000 corals in under four months.
-Allowing these coral fragments to grow and recombine over a two year period will now achieve a size that normally would take 100 years to produce.
-Of equal importance, these coral colonies had the ability to reproduce, which normally only happens after coral reaches maturity at 25 to 75 years.
+In 2009 Vaughn discovered a method that greatly increased the coral growth rate, by fifty-fold!
+Now, instead of taking six years to produce 600 corals of a size sufficient for transplanting on a reef, they can now grow 1000 corals in under four months.
+This method allows coral fragments to grow and recombine over a two-year period.
+This now achieves a size that normally would take 100 years to produce.
+Of equal importance, these coral colonies have the ability to reproduce, which normally only happens after coral reaches maturity at 25 to 75 years.

-Taking a different approach Madeline van Oppen of the University of Melbourne is researching the algae coral depends on, plus cross breeding coral species to find new species more tolerant of higher temperatures.
+Taking a different approach, Madeline van Oppen of the University of Melbourne is researching the algae coral depends on and cross-breeding coral species to find new ones more tolerant of higher temperatures.
 Madeline reports that results look promising.

 Finding Coral Bleaching Survivors

-A coral bleaching event in Hawaii in 2015 allowed Ruth Gates of the University of Hawaii to identify corals that had survived the event, then she bred these survivors together to produce a heat-tolerant coral.
+A coral bleaching event in Hawaii in 2015 allowed Ruth Gates of the University of Hawaii to identify corals that had survived the event.
+Then she bred these survivors to produce a “heat-tolerant” coral.
 So far Gates says that her young corals have fared well in warm waters. (photo – oceanagency.org)

 The Promise of Genetic Coral Research